Point With No Name

 Location: See our project site map here.

-An anonymous donor, Watertight Systems, Triple Glazing NZ
+An anonymous donor, Watertight Systems, Triple Glazing NZ, Protect our Winters NZ

 Diamond Lake is a wonderful lake and woodland area almost on the doorstep of Lake Wanaka.
 It is a very popular destination for locals and tourists alike.

 In recent years predator control programmes run by enthusiastic local volunteers, have resulted in a big improvement in bird populations.
 And, now that grazing stock has been removed, the potential exists to enhance and supplement the natural regeneration at the site with plants grown at the Te Kākano Aotearoa Trust community native plant nursery; in particular, nationally threatened and declining species such as the Olearia genus.

 Department of Conservation, Project Gold; Otago Community Trust; Flashworks Media; Treble Cone; Icebreaker; NZ Mountain Film and Book Festival; Puzzling World

 Albert Town Lagoon

 Albert Town Lagoon project provides an opportunity to create a diverse range of habitat within the reserve and restore the natural integrity of the lagoon as a distinctive natural feature of the Upper Clutha.
 As part of this we aim to restore the wetland to a more indigenous state, re-introducing species lost to the area where possible and providing a habitat for wetland wildlife.

 We are now providing the plants for Guardians of Albert Town Lagoon (GOAL) who plant and care for them.